jjti/homelab/README.md

       token: {{ with nomadVar "nomad/jobs/traefik" }}{{ .read_token }}{{ end }}
 ```

 I haven't spent the time to wire all the services into Traefik (yet).
-For some services like Nomad it's tricky because you can't configure the path the UI queries: ([eg Github thread for Nomad](https://github.com/hashicorp/nomad/issues/4479)).
-So if I put Nomad behind the `/nomad` path, the UI would blissfully query the `/ui` path that gets routed to nothing.
+It's tricky with services like Nomad because you can't configure the path the UI queries: ([eg Github thread for Nomad](https://github.com/hashicorp/nomad/issues/4479)).
+So even if I put Nomad behind `/nomad` in Traefik the UI will blissfully query the (default) `/ui` path that 404s.

 I also haven't spent the time moving everything into a service mesh.
 I should -- it would be nice to offload mTLS and intentions to Consul -- but I ran into a issue trying to join all the MinIO instances into a cluster (see: [MINIO_VOLUMES](https://min.io/docs/minio/linux/reference/minio-server/minio-server.html#envvar.MINIO_VOLUMES)).
 In theory I could use a [Nomad template that interpolates Consul `minio` service instances](https://developer.hashicorp.com/nomad/docs/job-specification/template#consul-services) but found it creates a chicken or the egg issue where MinIO won't start without `MINIO_VOLUMES` so then there's nothing to populate the `minio` service in Consul and fill the template.
-I've since found this `{{ service "web|any" }}` filter that should return all instances, health or otherwise, but I began to prefer to using `static = $port` since it's faster.
+I've since found this `{{ service "web|any" }}` filter that should return all instances, health or otherwise, but I began to prefer to using `static = $port` and `host` networking since it's faster.

 ## Cloudflare Tunnel

 I want to dispatch Nomad jobs into the homelab from Github Actions.
-I thought about setting up a daemon that pulls configs from an S3 bucket that I push to Github Actions, to avoid exposing my home network to the internet, but opted instead for a Cloudflare Tunnel (throwing most security concerns into the trash).
+I thought about setting up a daemon that pulls configs from an S3 bucket that I push to Github Actions, to avoid exposing my home network to the internet, but opted instead for a Cloudflare Tunnel (throwing security concerns in the garbage).

-I didn't choose [Tailscale Funnels](https://tailscale.com/kb/1247/funnel-serve-use-cases/) or Ngrok because Cloudflare has some extra nice-to-have features like domain management, access policies w/ IDPs, etc.
+I didn't choose [Tailscale Funnels](https://tailscale.com/kb/1247/funnel-serve-use-cases/) or Ngrok because Cloudflare has some extra nice-to-have features like domain management, access policies, IdP-support, etc.

 Each node runs `cloudflared` for a `cloudflare_tunnel` created with Terraform.
 The `cloudflared` process points at the Nomad endpoint on each host: